AdobeDocs/commerce-php/src/pages/developer/cache/partial/database-caching.md

 To enable database caching using a custom cache frontend, you must modify `<magento_root>/app/etc/env.php` as follows:

-1. Log in to the Magento server as, or switch to, the [file system owner].
+1. Log in to the application server as, or switch to, the [file system owner].
 1. Enter the following commands to make a copy of `env.php`:

    ```bash